Learning Outcomes

 - Express conditions require strict compliance; implied (constructive) conditions may be satisfied by substantial performance.

-- Conditions may be excused by waiver, estoppel, or prevention by the other party.
+- Conditions may be excused by waiver, estoppel, or prevention/hindrance by the other party.

-- Courts may excuse conditions to avoid disproportionate forfeiture in some cases.
+- Courts may excuse conditions to avoid disproportionate forfeiture where performance is substantial and in good faith.

 Key Terms and Concepts